meribold/dotfiles/home/config/fontconfig/README.md

 most default font possible will use [Ubuntu][], and a program that wants the default serif font will use [Noto Serif CJK TC][].

-## My configuration
+## Configuration

-I want to use members of the [Ubuntu][] family as the default sans-serif and monospace typefaces for the Latin alphabet.
+I want to use members of the [Ubuntu][] family as the default sans-serif and monospace typefaces.
 That is, I want `fc-match` to print those when the argument is `sans-serif` or `monospace`.
 Google's [Noto][] font family should be used as the fallback for missing characters <!-- Is character the correct term here?
-What about symbol, glyph, grapheme, sign, ideograph, ... --> and also when a serif typeface is requested.
+What about symbol, glyph, grapheme, sign, ideograph, ... --> and when a serif typeface is requested.

 There are some nuances to this this that make it more tricky than it sounds.